Man vs Bee: Music

 The series was composed by Lorne Balfe, and the 20-track soundtrack was released alongside the series on 24 June 2022.

 Release

-The series was announced 13 December 2020.
+The series was announced on 13 December 2020.
 The cast and release date were announced on 14 April 2022.
 The trailer for the series was released 26 May 2022.
 Nine episodes were released on Netflix 24 June 2022.
 Promotion for the series included a billboard in Manchester, and a Beano comic strip by Nigel Parkinson.
 Three sculptures of Atkinson were created and unveiled at St Paul's Cathedral to promote the series and raise awareness for the issues faced by "native species of British bees and pollinators".

 Reception

 Audience viewership

 The series was viewed for 18.2 million hours across its opening weekend, ranking tenth globally on Netflix for the week ending 26 June 2022.
 By 3 July 2022, the series had been viewed for 25.4 million hours and risen to seventh on Netflix globally for the preceding week.